-Agricultural lands are depicted in the "Significant Agricultural Lands" map.
+Agricultural lands are depicted in the Agricultural Resources Map.

 AG 1.02 Diversity and Sustainability.
 The county shall foster and encourage varied activities and strategies which encourage a diverse and sustainable agricultural economy and utilization of agricultural resources.
 AG 1.02.01.
 In instances where the county desires to purchase an interest as a means of protecting lands which have agriculture as their primary value, the purchase of development rights shall be preferred over fee simple purchase; however, the county should be willing to pursue other types of purchase arrangements when preferred by the landowner.
 It is the policy of Boulder County to encourage the preservation and utilization of those lands identified in the Agricultural Element as Agricultural Lands of National, Statewide, or Local Importance and other agricultural lands for agricultural or rural uses.
-The Boulder County Comprehensive Plan "Significant Agricultural Lands" map shall include such lands located outside of the boundaries of any municipality or the Niwot Community Service Area.
+The Boulder County Comprehensive Plan Agricultural Element Map shall include such lands located outside of the boundaries of any municipality or the Niwot Community Service Area.

 AG 1.03 Agricultural Land of Importance.
 It is the policy of Boulder County to encourage the preservation and utilization of those lands identified in the Agricultural Element as Agricultural Lands of National, Statewide, or Local Importance and other agricultural lands for agricultural or rural uses.
-The Boulder County Comprehensive Plan "Significant Agricultural Lands" map shall include such lands located outside of the boundaries of any municipality or the Niwot Community Service Area.
+The Boulder County Comprehensive Plan Agricultural Element Map shall include such lands located outside of the boundaries of any municipality or the Niwot Community Service Area.